milvus-io/bootcamp/benchmark_test/lab2_sift1b_100m.md

 # Lab Test 2: 100-Million-Scale Vector Similarity Search

+This experiment uses one million data from the SIFT1B dataset to test the performance and accuracy of Milvus 1.1.

 ## 1. Prepare test data and scripts

 The 100 million vectors used in this test are extracted from the dataset [SIFT1B](http://corpus-texmex.irisa.fr/).